 You enter panic mode because you just spent a month working your hiney off to be vacation-ready and somehow it has all been undone in a matter of days.
 You're scrambling, considering going on a juice cleanse or some sort of crash diet to get this weight off quickly.
 This way you can pretend the food binge never happened in the first place...

-I should know because I just returned from vacation in New York where my family and I practically ate our way through the city (pics below).
+I should know because I just returned from a vacation in New York where my family and I practically ate our way through the city (pics below).
 I made the decision that I was going to eat mindfully, respecting my hunger and fullness cues, but also include foods that I normally wouldn't eat (like dairy, gluten, sugar).
 I’ve just returned home incredibly thankful for the week that I got to spend with my family, and also incredibly bloated from this week’s food shenanigans.

 And you know what?

 That horrible gas I had the entire trip from eating dairy?

 It’s okay.
 (Maybe not with those sharing a room with me…)

 That I went a day or two without pooping from the gluten?